jphaupt/phisquared/_introcompphys/index.md

     - some kind of modularisation exercise?
     - ** USE DOXYGEN **
         - first gotta learn how that works for python lol
+        - I think I'll rather use Sphinx...
+    - maybe the logistic map?

+Maybe put all of this into one section?
+{
 Root finding
 - use as a basic starting place for error and runtime analysis
 - conditioning